mokshaproject/moksha/docs/main/Introduction.rst

 project/idea/initiative/location.
 Facilitates live interactive discourse, by default.
 Ensures that every voice is heard.

-A Manager
+A Mentor
 ~~~~~~~~~
 Facilitates collaboration around various tasks, projects, ideas, etc.
 Maintains state for various workflow processes.
 Delegates tasks to teams/users
 based on skills required to complete the task.
-Makes sure things Get Done.
+Provides guidance to achieve goals.